ulbrichFrauendorf/meal-planner/README.md

 ## Solution Context

+The Command AddRecipeIngredientCommand showcases the full power of this Application, by utilizing validition behaviours included in Mediatr Pattern as well as the event handler, that is set up in the domain layer, but dispatched by way of Data base interceptor.
+"DispatchDomainEventsInterceptor".
+Every data base entity is audited using the AuditableEntityInterceptor Class.
+Thus elimination the need for seting up temporal Tables in the SQL database.

+AuthorizeAttribute has been implemented in the application layer, in order to granualary control the authorization at a business rule level.

-The app lacks refinement as I have added only CRUD implementation of the Recipes Domain Entity.
+I have added only CRUD implementation of the Recipes Domain Entity.
 And the Functionality as requested.

 No Repository pattern used in source.
 Opted for a DbContext interface in the Application Layer, Which still adheres strictly to CLEAN architecture.